hensyou/cf-micro-service-architecture/labs/lab1/README.md

 ```

-Ensure to clean and build your Gradle project and then deploy to PWS by running `cf push` from the same folder as the manifest.yml.
+Ensure to clean and build your Gradle project `./gradlew clean build` and then deploy to PWS by running `cf push` from the same folder as the manifest.yml.
 Also you can deploy to PCF using the STS plugin.
 If the host is already taken, update the `route` name to be more unique in the manifest.yml file.

 ## Building Out The UI Client